salykova/inerf/README.md

 All other parameters such as _batch size_, _sampling strategy_, _initial camera error_ you can adjust in corresponding config [files](https://github.com/salykovaa/inerf/tree/main/configs).

 To run the algorithm on the llff dataset, just download the "nerf_llff_data" folder from [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1) and put the downloaded folder in the "data" folder.

+All NeRF models were trained using this code [https://github.com/yenchenlin/nerf-pytorch/](https://github.com/yenchenlin/nerf-pytorch/)
 ```
 ├── data
 │   ├── nerf_llff_data